aws-neuron/aws-neuron-sdk/compiler/neuronx-cc/api-reference-guide/neuron-compiler-cli-reference-guide.rst

   - :option:`--logfile <filename>`: Filename where compiler writes log messages.
 (Default: “log-neuron-cc.txt”).

   - :option:`--output <filename>`: Filename where compilation output (NEFF archive) will be recorded.
 (Default: "file.neff”)

+  - :option:`--verbose <level>`: Specify the level of output produced by the compiler.
+(Default: ``warning``)

+    Valid values:

+    - ``info``: Informational messages regarding the progress of model compilation (written to stdout).
+    - ``warning``: Diagnostic messages that report model code that is not inherently erroneous but may be risky or suggest there may have been an error (written to stderr).
+    - ``error``: The compiler detected a condition causing it not complete the compilation successfully (written to stderr).
+    - ``critical``: The compiler encountered an unrecoverable error terminates immediately (written to stderr).
+    - ``debug``: Extensive information regarding the compiler's internal execution phases (written to stdout).

   *Example*:
     Compiling an XLA HLO: